 Even though we now know the errors in thinking that went into that first reconstruction, it still went a long way toward setting the stage for our "primitive" cousin.
 However, it turns out that Neanderthals were smart, strong, capable cousins who were far more like humans than you might suspect.

 We know this because of several facts that have come to light in recent decades, and these discoveries are changing the old but persistent falsehood that Neanderthals were our dumb, lesser cousins.
 Turns out they were the equals of modern humans in many ways.
 Here are a few things you might not know.

-Studying around 20 grave sites in western Europe, researchers have concluded that Neanderthals sometimes buried their dead.
+Studying around 20 grave sites in Western Europe, researchers have concluded that Neanderthals sometimes buried their dead.
 This might seem minor at first glance, considering how seriously we humans take ceremonies and funeral rites for the dead.
 Indeed, that tradition has long been considered something only modern humans do.
-However, Neanderthals also practiced the act of purposefully burying their dead, perhaps before contact with modern humans.
+But Neanderthals also practiced the act of purposefully burying their dead, perhaps before contact with modern humans.

 Not only did they sometimes bury their dead, but they may also have left flowers and other grave markers with their deceased.

 Scientific American reports:

 From pollen found in one of the Shanidar graves, [Smithsonian anthropologist Ralph] Solecki hypothesized that flowers had been buried with the Neanderthal dead — until then, such burials had been associated only with Cro-Magnons, the earliest known H. sapiens in Europe.
 “Someone in the last Ice Age,” Solecki wrote, “must have ranged the mountainside in the mournful task of collecting flowers for the dead.”
 Furthermore, Solecki continued, “It seems logical to us today that pretty things like flowers should be placed with the cherished dead, but to find flowers in a Neanderthal burial that took place about 60,000 years ago is another matter.”